fbraem/mqweb/api/authservice.md

 ## <a name="inquire"></a>inquire
 Get information about the level of function supported by installed authority managers.
 This action executes the MQCMD_INQUIRE_AUTH_SERVICE pcf command.

-The returned JSON object will have a `authservices` array.
-When a WebSphere MQ error occurred there will be no `authservices` array, but instead an `error` object is returned.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireUrl"></a>URL Parameters
 `/api/authservice/inquire/<QueueManager>`